sambitsargam/NYC-GOOD-HACK/README.md

 # Crowfunding-dapp
-A Fundraising Next app on Metis Testnet
+A Fundraising Next app on Mantle Testnet
 ## WHAT YOU CAN DO ?

 * YOU CAN RAISE A FUNDING